mdbootstrap/TW-Elements/README.md

 If this option is true, when the scroll reach the end of the side, mousewheel event will be propagated to parent element.
 Default: false

+### minThumbSize
+When set to an integer value, the thumb part of the scrollbar will not shrink below that number of pixels
+Default: null

+### maxThumbSize
+When set to an integer value, the thumb part of the scrollbar will never be larger than that number of pixels
+Default: null

 How to Use
 ----------